 Basics: 5 system architecture patterns you should use

 It’s time to work these software architectures to the bone.
 You have spent enough markers on whiteboard sketches, and have considered many substantiated opinions from your developers regarding the future application.
-But there is still that tiny part that has yet to be convinced that what you’ve selected is the best option.
-No matter how objective and cold-hearted gazes we throw, the opportunity cost is always there to bite off – unless we make the “right” decision.
+No matter how many objective and cold-hearted gazes we throw, the opportunity remains there, a inch away of a cost bite off, hat is, unless we take the “right” decision.

 Placing blocks in certain ways can achieve different results.
-As technology saw its course of evolution, many patterns were tried and tested in various tasks.
-Some were better suited than others, but the core idea remained.
-Choosing a software architecture is playing a trade-off game.
+As technology saw its evolution, many patterns unfolded in various tasks and scenarios.
+Some better suited than others, but the core idea remained.
+Choosing a software architecture stands as a trade-off game.
 The ideal situation would be a zero-sum game, however, real-life situations don’t have all the future information packed in a codex.
 Which is why a crucial point is thoroughly understanding what the client needs and how best to support his idea.

 How to blueprint software/ system architectures

-Multiple tried and tested patterns have been squeezed to their last drop by businesses and researchers alike.
-Their results have long been posted on forums, touched upon during corporate talks, either shared as part of content marketing strategies.
+Businesses and researchers alike squeezed multiple architecture patterns to their last drop.
+Their results still stand […] retroactively recorded within forum posts and Request for Comment […] touched upon during corporate talks […] either shared as part of content marketing strategies.
 Surely it is wise to make use of their arduous process and not reinvent the wheel.
 Following a certain style blindly can cause issues down the line.

-Some questions must be answered before proceeding on with a project.
+Some questions require a firm answer before proceeding on with a project.
 Now, I’ll share the approach I overheard from many EBS Integrator developers.
 This will allow you to pinpoint the exact measures you need to consider when solving a problem for a client.
 Scope orientation will come after you sit down and write answers.
 You can always throw some boons and die to select a random pattern – just an afterthought, but not lucrative:

 Define the business problem